Staying on Track

 Your retirement income plan will tell you where all of your money will be coming from, such as Social Security, a pension, savings plans, and investments, as well as how much you’ll get annually.

 - Look into rolling over your 401(k) into an IRA

-If you currently have a 401(k), you’ll be able to transfer that money into a Rollover IRA when you retire.
+If you currently have a 401(k), you may be interested in learning if a rollover IRA is right for you.
 Get materials from your benefits department about how to do it, so you’ll be ready when the time comes.

 - Talk to your tax advisor about converting a Traditional IRA to a Roth IRA

 A Roth IRA doesn’t ever require you to withdraw money.
 By contrast, a Traditional IRA has Required Minimum Distribution rules, which means you must start pulling money out after you turn 70 ½.
 You might also want switch to a Roth IRA if you plan to leave the money to your heirs.
 They will be required to make withdrawals in the future, but since the rules are based on their life expectancy, they’ll likely have many years for the Roth IRA earnings to compound tax-free.
 Converting a Traditional IRA to a Roth IRA is not suitable for all investors.
 Before making any decisions such as this, which involve tax consequences, it is important to consult with your tax and financial professionals to see if this may be a suitable strategy for your specific situation.

 By this point, you may have quite a few 401(k) plans from former employers, as well as multiple IRAs.
 By rolling them into one IRA, you can cut down on your paperwork and also avoid having duplicate investments.
 Again, remember that rolling over assets to an IRA is just one of multiple options for your retirement plan.
 Each option has advantages and disadvantages, including investment options and fees and expenses, which should be understood and carefully considered.

 - Plan a withdrawal strategy to help make your income last